Hán! Chelsie Baldwin emáčiyapi.

 Hello!
 My name is Chelsie Baldwin.
-I am a Báxoje (Ioway) Pigeon Clan woman, and I am Dakota.
+I am a Báxoje (Ioway) Pigeon Clan woman, and I carry Dakota kinship through my family lines.
 I come from the Báxoje people, and I stand with the Dakota Nation.
 I carry commitment, strength, and truth in what I share.

 Meet Chelsie, a nonprofit leader, entrepreneur, speaker, and activist passionate about social good.